City of Regina Homepage

 Winter is part of life in Regina.
 Let’s make winter walks accessible for everyone.
 Property owners are required to keep City sidewalks bordering their property free of snow and ice.

-Many residents face accessibility challenges from injury, permanent disability, or through aging.
+Many residents face accessibility challenges due to injury, permanent disability or aging.
 Be a good neighbour and help make our sidewalks accessible in all seasons, whether on foot, using a mobility device or pushing a stroller.

 • Property owners must clear sidewalks within 48 hours following a snow event.

 • Properties located within Schedule B of the Clean Property Bylaw are required to clear sidewalks within 24 hours.
-This area is primarily located within the Downtown.
+This area is primarily located within the downtown area.

 • The end of a snow event is considered to be when the snow stops falling.